racherb/watcher/README.md

 ## Built With

-* [Lua](https://www.lua.org/) - Is a powerful, efficient, lightweight, embeddable scripting language.
+- [Lua](https://www.lua.org/) - Is a powerful, efficient, lightweight, embeddable scripting language.
-* [Tarantool](https://maven.apache.org/) - Is a powerful fast data platform that comes with an in-memory database and an integrated application server.
+- [Tarantool](https://maven.apache.org/) - Is a powerful fast data platform that comes with an in-memory database and an integrated application server.

 ## How to contribute?

 There are many ways to contribute to Watcher:

-* **Code** – Contribute to the code.
+- **Code** – Contribute to the code.
 We have components written in Lua and other languages.
-* **Write** – Improve documentation, write blog posts, create tutorials or solution pages.
+- **Write** – Improve documentation, write blog posts, create tutorials or solution pages.
-* **Q&A** – Share your acknowledgments at Stack Overflow with tag #watcher.
-* **Spread the word** – Share your accomplishments in social media using the #watcher hashtags.
+- **Q&A** – Share your acknowledgments at Stack Overflow with tag #watcher.* **Spread the word** – Share your accomplishments in social media using the #watcher hashtags.
-* **Test** - Write a test
+- **Test** - Write a test

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-For style guide in Lua coding follow the suggestions at [ Olivine-Labs/lua-style-guide ](https://github.com/Olivine-Labs/lua-style-guide).
+For style guide in Lua coding follow the suggestions at [Lua Style Guide](https://www.tarantool.io/en/doc/latest/dev_guide/lua_style_guide/).

 ### How to contribute to language connectors

 Support is required for the construction of connectors that allow the use of watcher from different programming languages, for example:

-* Nodejs
+- Node
-* Python
+- Python
-* Go
+- Go

 ### How to contribute to watcher plugins